 If you know or suspect that a Personal Data Breach has occurred, do not attempt to investigate the matter yourself.
-Immediately contact the person or team designated as the key point of contact for Personal Data Breaches in the first instance, this is likely to be the Directors (or the DPO where applicable), the information technology or security department and potentially, solicitors for Beyond Broadway.
+Immediately contact the person or team designated as the key point of contact for Personal Data Breaches.
 You should preserve all evidence relating to the potential Personal Data Breach.